quelpa/quelpa/README.md

 Build and install your Emacs Lisp packages on-the-fly and directly from source.

+### News

+2016/08/13 - [MELPA](https://github.com/melpa/melpa) has moved their `package-build` library into a separate location.
+Please open up an issue if you run into issues when upgrading.

 <!-- doctoc command used to generate the index: doctoc --title='---' --maxlevel=3 README.md -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->